123git2020/AugSBERT/README.md

 Training examples for each scenario explained below:

-The strategy for bm25 sampling is different from the elasticsearch used in the original article.Elasticsearch may have timeout as well as other problems, and the code is not intuitive.
+The strategy for bm25 sampling is different from the elasticsearch used in the original article.
+Elasticsearch may have timeout as well as other problems, and the code is not intuitive.
 New strategy is more efficient but maintains accuracy.

 - [train_mrpc_indomain_bm25.py](train_mrpc_indomain_bm25.py)
     - Script initially trains a cross-encoder (BERT) model from scratch for small mrpc dataset.